- Part 1 – the facts : half of Indonesia rainforests have disappeared since WWII

 The stagnation of the original timber industry

 Late 1998 is the peak of the logging industry.
-From this date many concessions have been withdrawn because of violations commited by concession holders.
+From this date many concessions have been withdrawn because of violations committed by concession holders.
 The value of the timber stands in many concession was also declining, most of the valuable and accessible wood having been cut already.

 In 2016, logging concessions are still covering 19Mio ha (BPS) (versus 69Mio ha in 1998).
 Unfortunately, the reason behind this decrease is that many former concessions has been converted to an industrial plantation of oil palm or pulpwood.